JorSanders/Laravel-youtube-tutorial/README.md

 Open it with.

 ```
-sudo -i gedit /etc/hosts
+sudo nano /etc/hosts
 ```
-Then set enter a line like this.
+Then add a line like this.
 Change the first 3 parts of the ip address to how you set yours
 ```

-192.168.1.5	docker.dev
+192.168.100	.5	docker.dev www.docker.dev
 ```